Skip to content

 7. Gill Sans

 Gill Sans is one of the best fonts for a CV in the UK.
 It’s uniquely British.
-It was created in 1927 and inspired by the corporate font of the London Underground.
-Furthermore, it was also used on the covers of Penguin Books and was the official font of the BBC.
+It was created in 1927, inspired by the London Underground's corporate font.
+Furthermore, it was used on Penguin Books covers and was the BBC's official font.
 It’s iconically British, and its striking sans-serif look will make a fine addition to your CV.

 Gill Sans font